cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Discussion

+* General discussion
+  - high need to effective use/reuse data
+  - relevant data needs to be simply detectable

+* BEFdata and rbefdata
+  - in combination provide a solution to
+    + data storage
+    + describing data with metadata
+    + collaboration and data sharing
+    + simply pull data into analysis software and push data back
+    + data provenance by attaching R scripts to uploads
+  - will provide solution with next versions
+    + easier finding relevant data
+    + smart merges (including unit conversions)
-As there is a growind demand to effectively reuse available data this puts much pressure on the development of solutions that helps researchs not only to find but also integrate heterogeneous small data into a wider context of different analyses.

-example to integrate datasets (cite xxx, data intensive science).
-The combination of BEFdata and the rbefdata package privides partially solutions to the data lifecycle.
+As there is a growing demand to effectively reuse available data this puts much pressure on the development of solutions that help researchers not only to find but also to integrate heterogeneous small data into a wider context of in different analyses (cite xxx, data intensive science, long tail).
+The combination of BEFdata and the rbefdata package provides a solutions to a one part of the data life cycle and especially introduces a solution to deal with high heterogeneous data.

 We recently stared to develop an ontology using a tematres server containing knowledge extracted from portals that deal with data management for ecological research.
 The tematres server offers an API so all the contained terms can be accessed by the upcoming version of rbefdata

 The formalization developed is and will be based on the knowledge used in biodiversity research.
 Thus we will here discuss the software combination